Elastic Functional Changepoint Detection of Climate Impacts from Localized Sources: Elastic Functional Changepoint Analysis

 For the asymptotic properties of this statistic the reader is referred to \cite{aue:2018}.
 Under this model $T_n$ is distributed according to

 where $B_l$ are i.i.d.\ standard Brownian bridges defined on $[0,1]$ and $\{\lambda_l\}$ are the eigenvalues on the long-run covariance kernel of the error sequence $\epsilon_i$.
+For this theorem, we assume that the errors $\epsilon_i(u)$ are $L^p-m$ approximable, and that again $\lVert \mu \rVert^2 < \infty$, $\lVert \delta \rVert^2 < \infty$, and $\mathbb{E}\lVert \epsilon_i \rVert^2 < \infty$; see \cite{aue:2018} for the definition of $L^p-m$ approximable, which allows for some dependence between elements in the functional time series.
+The estimation of $\{\lambda_\ell\}$ can then be done using the estimator in Section 3.1 of \cite{aue:2018}.
 Computation of critical values of $T_n$ can be done by the simulation of independent Brownian bridges and truncating the infinite sum; see Section 3.2 of \cite{aue:2018} for more details on this computation.

-This tests for mean shape changes under phase variability.
+The test statistic $T_n$ evaluates potential mean shape changes for functional data under phase variability.
 We can also easily implement this using functional principal component analysis (fPCA) as in \cite{berkes:2009}.
 In order to properly account for the variability, we can use the vertical fPCA and horizontal fPCA presented in \cite{tucker:2013}.
 These fPCA methods account for the variability by first separating the phase and amplitude and then performing the fPCA on the spaces separately.
 Using these methods one can construct the changepoint test in the amplitude space using the SRVF, \(q\), or specifically the aligned SRVF, \(\tilde{q}\), and in the phase space using the warping functions, \(\gamma\).

 We can use the \textit{vertical} fPCA from \cite{tucker:2013} to test for an amplitude change.
-We will first give a short review of this fPCA method below.
+We will first give a short review of this fPCA method below, and more details can be found in \cite{tucker:2013}.